MantasVaistaras/SortingUsingThreads/README.md

 The manual testing is implemented to check if the list really gets sorted.

-To test the performance the list of 479623 words has been used.
+The list of 479623 words has been used to test how the performance speed changes with the different number of threads used.

 ![alt text](https://github.com/Manteliz/SortingUsingThreads/blob/master/threading.png)